The façade design of the Mall of the Netherlands features an unusually expressive and sculptural use of an everyday material: concrete.

 “Creating one identity” was the concept inspired by a silk scarf facade, draped smoothly over the body like a second skin.
 Just as a scarf can complete an outfit, our clean design connects the previously scattered buildings through its draped facade.

-The brief called for the transformation of a dated mall into an all-round leisure destination from 70,000 sq m to 200,000 sq m – making it the Netherlands’ largest mall.
-The renovated centre incorporates new amenities – from a museum and cinema, to a car wash and ‘dog hotel’ – and upgrades its existing functions.
-Moreover, the mall offers a unique experience, becoming a leisure attraction and upgrading shopping from the completion date, March 18th 2021, on.
+The brief called for the transformation of a dated mall into a leisure destination from 70,000m2 to 200,000m2 – making it the Netherlands’ largest mall.
+The renovated centre offers a unique experience, becoming a leisure attraction and upgrading shopping from March 18th 2021, on.

 All the information about how to enter the 2022 WAN Awards is here.

 We are very happy to offer support so please don’t hesitate to email Georgia Baily with any questions at firstname.lastname@example.org.